efugier/smartcat/README.md

 ### Manipulate file and text streams

 ```
-cat Cargo.toml | sc -c "write a short poem about the content of the file"
+cat Cargo.toml | sc -p "write a short poem about the content of the file"

 A file named package,
 Holds the keys of a software's age.